usnistgov/SAMURAI/docs/analysis/data_layout.rst

 Touchstone files can be worked with in Python using :class:`samurai.base.TouchstoneEditor.TouchstoneEditor`.
 This class loads data into a pandas DataFrame and places it in an attribute :code:`S` for s-parameters and :code:`A` and :code:`B` for wave parameters.
-The following code then demonstrates how to access each of the S parameters of a 2 port S-parameter file (\*.s2p).
+The following code then demonstrates how to access each of the S parameters of a 2-port S-parameter file (\*.s2p).

 .. code-block:: python